Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-model-names-fields-casing" %} define model fields using "PascalCase".

+{% include requirement/SHOULD id="cpp-design-naming-context" %} consider the context associated with structure fields when naming structure fields.
+Customers have expressed confusion when they encounter constructs like `secret.Value.Value()` or `options.TransationcalContentHash.Value().Value`.

 #### Enumerations

 {% include requirement/MUST id="cpp-design-enums" %} use an `enum` for parameters, properties, and return types when values are known.